KshitizRana/Inventory-Forecasting/README.md

-This is a end to end datascience project.
+This is fullstack a end to end datascience project.